 Oracle locale definitions, which include languages, territories, linguistic sorts, and character sets, are exposed in the GDK Java API.
-The naming convention that Oracle uses may also be different from other vendors.
+The naming convention that Oracle uses may be different from other vendors.
 Although many of these names and definitions follow industry standards, some are Oracle-specific, tailored to meet special customer requirements.

-OraLocaleInfo is an Oracle locale class that includes language, territory, and collator objects.
-It provides a method for applications to retrieve a collection of locale-related objects for a given locale, for example, a full list of the Oracle linguistic sorts available in the GDK, the local time zones defined for a given territory, or the common languages used in a particular territory.
+OraLocaleInfois an Oracle locale class that includes language, territory, and collator objects.
+It provides a method for applications to retrieve a collection of locale-related objects for a given locale.
+Examples include: a full list of the Oracle linguistic sorts available in the GDK, the local time zones defined for a given territory, or the common languages used in a particular territory.

-The following are examples of using the OraLocaleInfo class:
+Following are examples of using the OraLocaleInfo class: